graceman9/test-lumen-rest-api-2023/README.md

-This is a test task to pass interviewing.
+This is a test task for passing an interview.

 # Installation